kamiviolet/ubiquitous_biscuit/README.md

 # Ubiquitous Biscuit

 ## Purpose
 Ubiquitous Biscuit (aka NC news) is a full-stack project inspired by Reddit or Quora which I created during the course of Northcoders software engineering bootcamp to demonstrate what I have learnt.
+This project is still in development and all updates will be announced in github.

 The deployed version: https://ubiquitous-biscuit.netlify.app/